 Even though treatment can protect your pet from bites, ticks can still hitch a ride indoors on thick fur and then crawl off on the carpeting.
-If your pets continue to bring ticks into the house, it’s a good idea to treat the house using treatments to speed up the elimination of ticks, such as sprinkling DE around.
+If your pets continue to bring ticks into the house, it’s a good idea to use DE and other treatments already discussed to speed up tick elimination.

 Use tick repellent on yourself before heading outside to reduce the risk of bringing ticks back on your clothing.

 Not all insect repellants will keep ticks away.
 Some are effective only for repelling mosquitoes.
 A good resource for insect repellant recommendations is the Environmental Protection Agency (EPA)‘s interactive website.
 Its suggestions are based on the insect you’d like to repel and how long you’ll be outdoors.
 One such repellent that protects against ticks and (also makes the wearer smell good!) is Avon’s Skin So Soft Bug Guard.
 A word of caution: If you have a newborn in the house, be aware that the EPA warns against using insect repellents on infants younger than 2 months old.